Destiny of the Daleks: Production

 This was Dalek creator Terry Nation's last script for Doctor Who; he declined several further offers due to the extensive uncredited story rewrite by script editor Douglas Adams, who claimed on several occasions that Nation had not delivered a script but simply several pages of story notes that rehashed previous Dalek stories.
-Ken Grieve, director of the serial, claimed on the DVD commentary that Adams wrote 98% of the script.
-Nation moved to the United States in 1980 and went on to work for various television projects in America, most famously as a writer and producer for MacGyver.
+Ken Grieve, director of the serial, noted "When I arrived, I had one episode...a rough draft of the second one, and two outlines of the latter two episodes.
+The resolution was worked out by Douglas, [producer Graham Williams], and I." Nation moved to the United States in 1980 and went on to work for various television projects in America, most famously as a writer and producer for MacGyver.

 Michael Wisher was unavailable to reprise the role of Davros, as he was on tour in Australia.
 David Gooderson replaced him, but the Davros mask (which was originally fitted for Wisher) was five years old and in poor condition; as a result, it suffers in appearance.
 K9 only appears near the start of the story, explained in-story as due to an electronic form of laryngitis – the croaking was provided by Roy Skelton.
+K9's later appearances in the season were voiced by David Brierley, following the departure of John Leeson.
 K9's absence was because the prop was unsuitable for the large amount of location filming — the production team had suffered several problems using K9 on a similar location in The Stones of Blood, and were not keen on repeating the experience.
 Terry Nation has said he had no desire to use K9 in his storyline; the scene (as well as other continuity gestures to Season 16) was inserted during rewrites by Douglas Adams.

-Winspit Quarry in Dorset was used for the planet Skaro, also used were the quarry's small stone cottage and two larger brick buildings, (which all stood side by side and were just empty derelict shells, with their roofs missing).
+Winspit Quarry in Dorset was used for the planet Skaro, also used were the quarry's small stone cottage and two larger buildings, (all of which were just empty derelict shells).
 The BBC added to the flooring of the two larger buildings a large number of silver coloured cylinders and pipes, sticking out of the rubble, which transformed these two derelict shells into the external ruins of the long abandoned Dalek city and the disused Kaled bunkers.

 This was one of the first British productions to make use of a Steadicam; due to the high cost of such a set-up, nearly all the props and sets were reused, including the Davros mask.

 The instalments are credited onscreen as "episodes", rather than "parts" – the only serial made after The Green Death to do so.
 In the next story, City of Death, it was returned to "parts".